Honestpuck/apple_complete/README.md

 so they will complete the device names.
 This is handier on Macs with a bunch of psuedo devices.

 More expansions to this may come.
+Feedback appreciated.